Friday, September 30, 2016

 PVT Franklin Clark Joseph Anderson was born 2 Sep 1914 in Chicago, Illinois to Ewald Warren and Mary (Kohler) Anderson.
 His father worked as a typesetter.

 When Franklin entered the service in November 1940 he is noted has having 4-years of college and being an actor and single.
-It is also noted that enlisted for the Army Air Corps as an Aviation Cadet.
+It is also noted that he enlisted for the Army Air Corps as an Aviation Cadet.
 Whatever had happened in his military service, on 9 Sep 1944 Franklin was assigned from the replacement depot to A Company 116th Infantry.
 PVT Anderson was killed in action on 17 Sep 1944.

 PVT Anderson is buried in the Brittany American Cemetery.